by Scott Mehl © Unofficial Royalty 2015

 In May 1944, he became the heir-presumptive to his grandfather, Prince Louis II, following his mother’s renunciation of her succession rights in his favor.
 Later that year, he joined the French Free Army and saw combat in Alsace.
 He was later awarded the French War Cross and made a member of the French Legion of Honor.
 On May 9, 1949, Rainier ascended to the throne of Monaco as Prince Rainier III, upon the death of his grandfather.

 In January 1956, Rainier announced his engagement to American film star, Grace Kelly.
-The two had first met at the time of the Cannes Film Festival in 1955 and soon began a relationship.
+The two first met at the Cannes Film Festival in 1955 and soon began a relationship.
 In December of that year, Rainier came to the United States to visit Grace and her family, and it was then that he proposed.
 The couple married on April 18, 1956, in a civil ceremony held in the Throne Room at the Palace.
 A religious ceremony was held the following day at the Cathedral of Monaco.
 Following a honeymoon – seven weeks spent cruising the Mediterranean on Rainier’s yacht – the couple settled at the Prince’s Palace in Monaco.

 Rainier and Grace had three children: